hahwul/dalfox/README.md

 - Optimization query of payloads
   - Check the injection point through abstraction and generated the fit payload.
   - Eliminate unnecessary payloads based on badchar
-- XSS Scanning and DOM Base Verifying
+- XSS Scanning(Reflected + Stored) and DOM Base Verifying
 - All test payloads(build-in, your custom/blind) are tested in parallel with the encoder.
   - Support to Double URL Encoder
   - Support to HTML Hex Encoder